pavanGurazada/WebAnalytics/README.md

 # Web Analytics

-A collection of several scripts targeted at solving typical web analytics problems related to the marketig domain.
+A collection of several scripts targeted at solving typical web analytics problems related to the marketing domain.

 # List of scripts